garlictech/workflows/README.md

 ## Pre-requistes

-Before able to use the workflows, you have to
+Before being able to use the workflows, you have to

 * install docker